Glasner Replaces Hodgson As Crystal Palace Boss - UrduPoint

 Glasner Replaces Hodgson As Crystal Palace Boss

-Crystal Palace named Oliver Glasner as their new manager on Monday, shortly after Roy Hodgson stepped down following a poor run that left the club hovering above the relegation zone
+Crystal Palace named former Eintracht Frankfurt boss Oliver Glasner as their new manager on Monday after confirming Roy Hodgson was stepping down following a terrible run of results for the struggling Premier League club

-London, (APP - UrduPoint / Pakistan Point News - 19th Feb, 2024) Crystal Palace named Oliver Glasner as their new manager on Monday, shortly after Roy Hodgson stepped down following a poor run that left the club hovering above the relegation zone.
+London, (APP - UrduPoint / Pakistan Point News - 20th Feb, 2024) Crystal Palace named former Eintracht Frankfurt boss Oliver Glasner as their new manager on Monday after confirming Roy Hodgson was stepping down following a terrible run of results for the struggling Premier League club.

+Former England boss Hodgson, who had been under growing pressure, was hospitalised after falling ill during a training session last week as reports swirled that he was going to be sacked.

+Hodgson, 76, said in a club statement that he was stepping aside to allow the club to "bring forward their plans for a new manager".

-Glasner, who led Eintracht Frankfurt to Europa League glory in 2022, has signed a deal until the end of the 2025/26 season.
+Shortly afterwards, Palace announced they had appointed Glasner as Hodgson's replacement, with the Austrian signing a deal until the end of the 2025/26 season.

-"I am very happy to join Crystal Palace FC as manager," the 49-year-old Austrian said.
+"I am very happy to join Crystal Palace FC as manager," said the 49-year-old Austrian, who led Eintracht Frankfurt to Europa League glory in 2022 and has also managed LASK and Wolfsburg.

 "I am looking forward to working with the talented squad, meeting the club's supporters and experiencing the Selhurst Park atmosphere I have heard so much about."